uinix-js/uinix-theme/readme.md

 ## Use

 This section provides basic examples on using `uinix-theme`.
 Please refer to the [§ API](#api) section for comprehensive documentation.

-You may visit the [Theme Playground] if you prefer an interactive exploration.
+You may visit the [Theme Playground] if you prefer an interactive exploration or learn more from reading the [guides] on the official documentation website.

 ### Create a theme spec